haberkern-lab/ethoVR/construct-environments.md

 For this approach, one needs to first create 6 textures that form a cube map of the sky.
 Philip Hubbard wrote a python script that allows rendering such cube maps with the Nishita model in Blender (2.9 or higher).

 * To create a new skybox material:
     - In the menu bar navigate to Assets → Create → Material.
 You should rename it and move it into a new folder in Assets called “Materials”.
     - In the Shader drop-down, click Skybox, then the skybox Shader you want to use (6-sided).
     - You can now fill out the properties on the Material to set up the skybox.
 The properties on the material depend on the skybox shader the material uses.
 For the 6-sided skybox, you have to map 6 texture images to the 6 sides.
--The mapping works as follows
+    - The mapping works as follows
         + for gradients: +z:yNeg, -z:yPos, +x: xNeg, -x:xPos, +y:zPos, -y:zPos
         + for sun disks: +z:xNeg, -z:xPos, +x: yNeg, -x:yPos, +y:zPos, -y:zPos
--See below for how to generate skybox textures.
+    - See below for how to generate skybox textures.
 Place these textures into a new folder called “Textures” in the Assets folder.
--For each of the image textures, set Wrap Mode in the inspector window to “Clamp” to avoid black lines in the rendered world
+    - For each of the image textures, set Wrap Mode in the inspector window to “Clamp” to avoid black lines in the rendered world

 * Go to Window → Rendering → Lighting to open the lighting window
 * In the Environment tab you can select your skybox of choice.